 CREATE DATABASE second_database;

-Create DB using Wizard in Workbench
+Create a Database using Wizard in Workbench

 If you are unaware or not familiar with queries, use MySQL Workbench to create a database.
 To do so, within the Menu, click on the Create a New Schema in the Connected Server button.